Edward Maceda: Representative from Manila

 He ran in 2016 for the congressional race under Asenso Manileño and won with a total of 46,349 votes defeating Don Juan Bagatsing and Annie Bonoan.

 On March 8, 2017, Maceda voted against House Bill 4727 which the bill that seeks the return of the death penalty, while his cousin Christopher de Venecia voted in favor of the bill.

 In 2019, he was re-elected in the same seat and won over his predecessor Trisha Bonoan-David and barangay kagawad Christopher Gabriel.

 On July 10, 2020, he and his cousin Christopher de Venecia are one of the 11 representatives who voted to grant the franchise renewal of ABS-CBN.
 He is one of the two Manila lawmakers to grant the franchise alongside Benny Abante.

 In the May 2022 elections, he ran for the congressional race for his third and last term under National People's Coalition (NPC) and won over Bonoan-David and Gabriel once again.
 His term ended in 2025 and was succeeded by his wife Giselle.

+Personal life

+Maceda is married to Giselle Maceda, who succeeded him as representative for the fourth district of Manila.
+The couple wed on January 21, 2017, at Sampaguita Gardens in Quezon City.